0xraincandy/syca/README.md

 - **🔒 Authentication Cache**

-Syscall stores authentication securely using a root-owned state file accessed through the setuid helper.
+Syca stores authentication securely using a root-owned state file accessed through the setuid helper.
 Once authenticated, you won’t be prompted again until the cache expires.